survivejs/react-book/manuscript/05_react_and_flux.md

 In this chapter we'll be using a library known as [Alt](http://alt.js.org/).
 It is a flexible, full-featured implementation that has been designed with isomorphic rendering in mind.

-In Alt you'll deal with Actions and Stores.
-Dispatcher is hidden, but you will still have access to it if needed.
+In Alt you'll deal with actions and stores.
+The dispatcher is hidden, but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
 There are special features to allow you to save and restore the application state.
 This is handy for implementing persistency and isomorphic rendering.

 ### Setting Up an Alt Instance

 Everything in Alt begins from an Alt instance.
-It keeps track of Actions and Stores and keeps communication going on.
+It keeps track of actions and stores and keeps communication going on.
 To get started, we should add Alt to our project:

 ```bash
 npm i alt --save